vmware/PowerCLI-Example-Scripts/README.md

 5. Click “Propose new file”
 6. On the “Open a pull request” page, click “Create pull request”

+## Meta Information
+This section will provide guidance on information which should be included with each submitted PowerCLI resource.
+Information listed in the Suggested Information will not be required for commit of a pull request to the repo, but will certainly increase ease of use for users of the resource.
+### Required Information
+The following information must be included with each submitted scripting resource.
+Please include the information in the appropriate location based upon the submitted scripting resource.

+* Author Name
+  * This can include full name, Twitter profile, or other identifiable piece of information that would allow interested parties to contact author with questions.
+* Date
+  * Date the resource was written
+* Minimal/High Level Description
+  * What does the resource do
+* Any KNOWN limitations or dependencies
+  * vSphere version, required modules, etc.

+#### Note Placement Examples:
+Script:   Top few lines
+Module:   Module manifest

+#### Required Script Note Example:
+`<#`
+`Script name:    script_name.ps1`
+`Created on:     07/07/2016`
+`Author:         Author Name, @TwitterHandle`
+`Description:    The purpose of the script is to …`
+`Dependencies:   None known`
+`#>`

+### Suggested Information
+The following information should be included when possible.
+Inclusion of information provides valuable information to consumers of the resource.
+* vSphere version against which the script was developed/tested
+* PowerCLI build against which the script was developed/tested
+* PowerShell version against which the script was developed/tested
+* OS platform version against which the script was tested/developed
+* Keywords that make it easier to find a script, for example: VDS, health check

+#### Suggested Script Note Example:
+`<#`
+`Script name:    script_name.ps1`
+`Created on:     07/07/2016`
+`Author:         Author Name, @TwitterHandle`
+`Description:    The purpose of the script is to …`
+`Dependencies:   None known`
+`===Tested Against Environment====`
+`vSphere Version: 6.0`
+`PowerCLI Version: PowerCLI 6.3 R1`
+`PowerShell Version: 5.0`
+`OS Version: Windows 10`
+`Keyword: VM`
+`#>`

+## Suggested Quality Management
+This section describes guidelines put in place to maintain a standard of quality while also promoting broader contribution.
+### General Best Practices
+### Resource Naming
+* Give the resource a name that is indicitive of the actions and/or results of its running

+### Fault Handling
+* Read and apply the following basic fault handling where applicable: Microsoft’s Hey, Scripting Guy!
+Blog: https://blogs.technet.microsoft.com/heyscriptingguy/2014/07/09/handling-errors-the-powershell-way/

+### Alias Usage
+* Avoid any alias usage within all submitted resources.

+### Global Variable Usage
+* Avoid changing any global variables

+### Help Information
+* All resources should have inline documentation.

+### Scripts
+* The script should be easy to read and understand
+* Place user-defined variables towards the top of the script

+### Modules
+* The module file, PSM1, should contain only functions.
+A module manifest file, PSD1, should also be created and included.
+A module formatting file (format.ps1xml) is desirable but not a requirement.
+* Use only standard verbs

+### Security
+* Usage of PowerShell’s strict mode is preferred, but not required.
+* Remove any information related to one’s own environment (examples: Passwords, DNS/IP Addresses, custom user credentials, etc)

+## Resource Maintenance
+### Maintenance Ownership
+Ownership of any and all submitted resources are maintained by the submitter.
+This ownership also includes maintenance of any and all submitted resources.
+### Filing Issues
+Any bugs or other issues should be filed within GitHub by way of the repository’s Issue Tracker.
+### Resolving Issues
+Any community member can resolve issues within the repository, however only the owner or a board member can approve the update.
+Once approved, assuming the resolution involves a pull request, only a board member will be able to merge and close the request.

 ## Additional Resources
 ### Discussions
 Join in on the discussion within the VMware Code Slack team's PowerCLI channel: <https://code.vmware.com/slack/>